Skip to content

 ├── init.ts # First-run setup

-├── user.ts # Profile, avatar, password, delete account
+├── user.ts # Profile, avatar, password, emails, notifications, PATs, webhooks

 Data model